hstern011/oncare/README.md

 # Admin UI
 There is also a basic admin UI for viewing the data stored.
-Go to the endpoing `/schedule/admin`, and login in with the username `admin` and password `1234`.
+Go to the endpoint `/schedule/admin`, and login in with the username `admin` and password `1234`.
 This will allow you to explore all Revisions and Visits in the system interactively.
 It has been set up to make all data read-only, even from this interface.

 # Next steps/limitations